vuestorefront/vue-storefront/packages/core/docs/guide/internationalization.md

 ## Custom configuration

-You are always able to provide your own i18n configuration just for a specific module by setting `useNuxtI18nModule` to false.
+You always can provide your own i18n configuration just for a specific module by setting `useNuxtI18nModule` to false.

 ```js
 ['@vue-storefront/{INTEGRATION}/nuxt', {